Jtauzin/Jtauzin/README.md

     <td><b style="font-size:30px"></b>Cool Charts:</td>
  </tr>
  <tr>
-    <td>I work as an Android developer and am skilled in native app development using Kotlin and Java.
+    <td>I work as an Android developer in Fintech and am skilled in native Android app development using Kotlin and Java.
 I also play around a bit in python and am currently a CS student at Oregon State University's E-Campus 😄

  </br>🔭 I’m currently working on finishing my game that is currently in beta.
+It should be launching here in March!
 Check it out [by clicking here!](https://play.google.com/store/apps/details?id=com.bronzeswordstudios.glorpythespacething)

 🌱 I’m currently learning more database concepts